rokkro/astrocorgi/README.md

 # astrocorgi
  A S T R O C O R G I - A mini game in Java.

-To use: Add stdlib.jar to the project's libraries in your IDE, then run corgiMain.java.
+To use: Add stdlib.jar to the project's libraries in your IDE (such as intellij in this case), then run corgiMain.java.

 # Possible todo:
  1. Greatly improve difficulty selection difference.
 Vary number of balls, speed, etc. (time consuming)